BerkZerker/Project-MORPH/examples/README.md

 ### 6. Multi-Domain Adaptation (Coming Soon)

-An example showing how MORPH can adapt to different data domains:
+An example showing how the framework can adapt to different data domains:

 - Training on multiple data types/distributions
 - Expert specialization by domain